Subject Specific Intent Statements

 English - Communication holds an important key to all learning and underpins life itself, both in a functional and enjoyable way.
 All learners in our school have a highly individualised learning pathway.
 Tailored approaches for communication and literacy are provided in order for all students to succeed and reach their full potential.

 Mathematics - Mathematics provides pupils with a way of viewing and making sense of the world, and enables them to access a range of practical tasks and solve real life problems.
-We aim to maximise each student’s potential by enabling them to achieve as much independence, self-esteem and control as possible by applying mathematical skills learnt in the classroom to daily living.
+We aim to maximise students' potential by enabling them to achieve as much independence, self-esteem and control as possible by applying mathematical skills learnt in the classroom to daily living.

 Personal, Social, Health and Citizenship Education (PSHCE) - To equip students with the skills and knowledge to become successful members of their community and make the right choices for themselves throughout their lives.